 GetResponse also offers annual billing (18% discount) and 2-year billing (30% discount).

-As I said, you get access to AWeber’s entire feature set, which includes unlimited emails, broadcasts, follow-up series, campaigns, segmenting, reporting, and integrations.
+As I said, Pro users get access to AWeber’s entire feature set, which includes unlimited emails, split testing, custom branding, follow-up series, campaigns, segmenting, reporting, and integrations.

 Discounted quarterly and annual billing options are also available.

-GetResponse’s pricing on the Basic plan is very close to AWeber’s pricing.
-Both of these plans offer a very similar degree of functionality, including newsletters and autoresponders.
+GetResponse’s Basic plan is very close in cost to AWeber’s Pro plan.
+Both of these plans offer a very similar degree of functionality, including newsletters, automation, and landing pages.

 In fact, it’s difficult to say which of the GetResponse Basic plan and AWeber are better.
 You’ll have to look at the features and make the decision yourself.

 Unlike AWeber though, GetResponse offers much more powerful email marketing solutions in their more expensive plans.
 AWeber may not be able to accommodate serious businesses with large budgets that want cutting-edge features.

 Winner: GetResponse, because their Basic plan rates are slightly cheaper.

 The main difference between GetResponse and AWeber is that GetResponse is a more all-in-one solution that offers a broader set of features.

 AWeber focuses more on pure email marketing, while GetResponse offers that plus webinars and tools to build entire marketing funnels.